LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Init.md

 ```

 ## For λ# Contributors
-The `init` command builds and deploys the local bootstrap modules when the `LAMBDASHARP` environment variable is set.
-To force `init` to use the published bootstrap modules instead, append the `--use-published` option.
+The `init` command builds and deploys the local λ# runtime modules when the `LAMBDASHARP` environment variable is set.
+To force `init` to use the published λ# runtime modules instead, append the `--use-published` option.
 Alternatively, the `--local` option can be used to provide the location of a local check-out of the LambdaSharpTool source tree.